Stephenremmi/Akan-name-app/README.md

 # Akan-name-app
-An app that assigns you an Akan name according to date of birth
+This is an app that assign the user an akan name

 ### Description
 - This a beta version.